 This recipe is the craziest recipe yet.
 Seriously…dang easy and so versatile.
 I’ve made several variations, and now my mom is sold and has created a peach cream pie and a raspberry cream pie.
 The possibilities are endless.

 Don’t you remember eating Dreamsicle ice cream?
 Remember the sound of the music from the truck coming around the corner, grabbing your piggy bank change, and running outside, fearing you’d miss him?
 Don’t fear anymore.
 I’ve got a pie to replace your ice cream truck favorite with the same yummy flavor and so easy to make.

 All you need is your food processor (I only had my smoothie blender, folks.
 That was tricky…), a crust, and an 8″ springform pan.
 I have a crust recipe I make, but I bet you all have your own tried and true crust.
 If not, pick up a gluten-free one, or you could also use my Cassava Cookie recipe with a teaspoon of maple syrup instead of 1/3 cup.
 I also have a Basic Versatile Pie Crust that you can adapt for savory dishes or dessert dishes.

 You can create your own “fruitsicle” pie by adjusting the sweetness and selecting seasonal fresh fruit.
-You can also create your own crust using a different cookie recipe on my site.
+You can also make your crust using a different cookie recipe on my site.
 The cooking time is for an 8″ round springform pan, and it took 50 minutes.
 If you use a 12X8 1/2 glass rectangle pan, you will need about 35-40 minutes.
-Test if it’s done by shaking the pan gently and tap the top.
-If it springs back and wabbles just a bit, it is done.
+Test if it’s done by shaking the pan gently and tapping the top.
+If it springs back and wabbles just a bit, it’s done!
 If not, give it a few more minutes.
 Stop dreaming…get started.

 - 1 medium orange Blood orange are outrageous for this!